garretyoder/app-theme-engine/README.md

     .apply(this); // activity, fragment, or view
 ```

-You can add `res` to then end of any color configuration methods to pass a color resource instead of a
-literal color integer.

 The names of the configuration options should be self-explanatory.

+There's also color resource and color attribute variations of the color modifiers.
+For an example:
+rather than using `primaryColor(int)`, you could use `primaryColorRes(int)` or `primaryColorAttr(int)`
+in order to pass a value in the format `R.color.resourceValue` or `R.attr.attributeValue`.

 ---